dthach89/The_Success_of_Bank_Telemarketing/README.md

 # The Success of Bank Telemarketing
-## Third Segment
+## Fourth Segment
 ### Overview
-In the third segment, the team will begin to really tie things together.
-At this point, the machine learning model and database should be plugged in to the rest of the project, and seeing results.
-Whether answered the question that set out to answer, explored the topic exhaustively, or even realized that there are even questions to answer.
+In this segment, completing the last of the preparations before presenting.
+Highlight some tricky code that may have used!
+Show off a unique visualization.
+Talk through approach and definitely flex the knowledge.
 ### Purpose
-During this segment, all of the individual pieces that have been building will come together.
-Once assembled these pieces, then start putting the final touches on the repository.
-Does the README.md fully describe the project and its purpose?
-Is the repository ready to be added to your portfolio?
-Details like these are part of "plugging it in" because each piece is vital to the final presentation.
+- Team: Practice presenting your portion of the presentation.
+Tie up any loose ends related to the project (analysis, machine learning, dashboard, etc.).
+- Square: Final updates to the README.md on the project repository (make sure there is a description of the project, explain why this topic was chosen, include images from the analysis, and the conclusion)—make the repository portfolio-ready.
+- Circle: Ensure all applicable PRs are merged in (includes finishing up peer reviews and merging branches).
+Conduct final editorial review (clean up code to meet coding guidelines, check for typos, clarity, etc.).
+- Triangle: Final touches on visual aspects with the presentation and dashboard.
+Make sure the images tell the story cleanly and clearly.
+- X: Review the rubric and ensure the project meets the requirements, and test the code.
 ### Result
 #### Presentation Outlines
 https://docs.google.com/presentation/d/1fCTdK4WLqB_CS2L9hynQPrdZWSWE_nL8I1XASwRxQaQ/edit?usp=sharing